 How this benefits regular buyers: APMEX loyalty points have real value if you're purchasing consistently from them at volume.
 Run the math on your actual buying patterns against their point structure before assuming it offsets the premium gap.

-No single dealer wins every category.
-Your priorities determine which one fits your needs.
-This JM Bullion comparison breaks down who each dealer serves well.
+No single dealer fits every situation.
+Your buying pattern determines which one fits your needs.

 Consider JM Bullion When:

 You want competitive pricing on standard bullion and reliable shipping.
-Their consistent premiums on common products make them a strong option for buyers accumulating ounces over time.
+Consistent premiums on common products make them a strong option for buyers accumulating ounces over time.
 Fast shipping from their Las Vegas facility gets metal to most of the country quickly.
-Their MintSealed program confirms condition on eligible products.
+The MintSealed program confirms condition on eligible products.
+JM Bullion earned 43.5% of votes in the 2026 Bullion Dealer of the Year awards on those fundamentals.

 Consider APMEX When:

-You want selection and don’t mind the premium.
-APMEX stocks rare coins, collectible bars, and exclusive releases you won’t find at other dealers.
+You want selection and don't mind paying for it.
+APMEX stocks rare coins, collectible bars, and exclusive releases unavailable elsewhere.
 Their UV-marked security bars provide extra authenticity verification for buyers concerned about counterfeits.

-The loyalty program and portfolio tracking tools add real value if you’re building a diversified collection.
-APMEX suits collectors who view their premium as payment for access to items with numismatic value beyond metal content.
+The loyalty program and portfolio tracking tools add real value for collectors building diversified positions.
+APMEX suits buyers who view their premium as payment for access to items with numismatic value beyond metal content.

 Consider SD Bullion When:

 You check prices regularly and act on promotional deals.
-SD Bullion runs frequent specials that occasionally offer the most competitive pricing in the market.
-Their model rewards buyers who are flexible on timing and product selection.
+SD Bullion runs frequent specials that occasionally offer the most competitive pricing in the market on specific products.
+Their model rewards buyers who are flexible on timing, watch promotions, and act when deals align with their buying schedule.

-For a deeper understanding of how gold IRAs compare to other retirement assets, see our gold vs stocks vs cash comparison.
+For deeper context on how physical metals compare to other retirement assets, see our gold vs stocks vs cash comparison.

 Is JM Bullion legitimate and trustworthy?